kylemanna/blog.kylemanna.com/_posts/2015-05-02-samsung-840-evo-ssd--linux--firwmare-update.md

 Time to double check that my daily back-ups are operating as expected.

-## Update
+## Update 2015.05.09

-As of 2015.05.09 my system would still generate sporadic timeout errors.
+Currently my system generates sporadic timeout errors.
 I've abandoned the hope that a background firmware task was doing something and would pass.
 I've now re-mounted all my filesystems (btrfs and ext4) without the `discard` flag I was using before.
 There's a chance this is the smoking gun as I've [seen this before](/linux/2013/05/05/ssd-trim/).

 Someone commented on my Github Gist saying they are seeing the same issues.
 Anyone else?
 Post in the comments below.

+## Update 2015.06.25

+Others are experiencing this problem.
+[There is a work around](/hardware/2015/06/25/samsung-840-evo-trim-support-blacklisted-after-firmware-upgrade).